Storebrand Asset Management Group Sustainability Investment Policy

 - Companies with more than 25% of revenue from coal related activities

 - Companies with more than 20% of their revenue from Oil Sands

 - Owners of palm oil plantations with unsustainable business practices

-The companies excluded because of the above-mentioned rules are listed here.
+The companies excluded because of the above-mentioned rules are listed on our web page.

-For Sovereign Bond funds The Storebrand Asset Management Group will, exclude:
+For Sovereign Bond funds Storebrand Asset Management Group will, exclude: